 In his own words, Frank Lewis was born and dragged up in Noank, as the son of Lee and Joe Lewis.
 Frank joined the Noank Fire Cadets in 1971, the Fire Company in 1974.
 Presently he is the Captain of the Noank Fire Police and Steward of the Noank Fire Company.
 A busy guy, Frank also works for the Noank Water Company and of course at Noank Baptist Church as the Sexton.
 Yes, that’s Frank that you see often as “the NFD tee shirt guy” smiling, waving, and greeting people coming into Noank during the summer.

-Vera is both a part-time Sexton at the church and lead teacher in the NBC Day Nursery School.
+Vera is a part-time Sexton at the church.
 She is also an avid musician, teaching piano lessons and is an energetic presence throughout the meeting house.
 She lives in Groton along with her son Robin.

 Reverend James L. Pratt served Noank Baptist Church for 37 years, retiring to Chislehurst, England in December 2000.
 He led the Church on new outreach ventures, especially emphasizing the local elderly and individuals in need, and was well known throughout Southeastern New England for his keen intellect and commitment to justice.
 Jim was instrumental in the founding of the Noank Baptist Group Homes (High Street & Main Street Houses) for adolescent girls, the Church Street House for a family with AIDS & Mystic River Congregate/Homes providing senior living facilities.